 Yes!
 Just make sure to thaw them completely in the fridge before cooking.
 If they’re frozen, they’ll release moisture, which can make them soggy.
 Pat them dry after thawing.

-Should I flip the wings while baking?
+Do I flip the chicken wings while baking?

 Yes, flipping helps them cook evenly and get crispy on both sides.
 Flip them about halfway through the cooking time.